aydrian/fabric-stack-workshop/workshop/part-4.md

 > **Note**
 > You can import from a local file using [Userfile Storage](https://www.cockroachlabs.com/docs/v22.2/use-userfile-storage)

-Once that is complete, query all the data from the `users` table.
+Once that's complete, query all the data from the `users` table.

 ```SQL
 SELECT * FROM users;